 If that is a little too outside your comfort zone, consider The Lafayette Burger—served with bacon, bacon pepper jam, and goat cheese.
 All of Brickhouse’s food is made to order using local produce.
 With a great patio and fun interior, Brickhouse hosts a lively atmosphere that makes eating out fun for everyone.

 Two words: homemade pickles.
-Try one of Gus’s housemade hamburger options, with fresh ground chuck and a side option of chips, fries or tater tots.
+Try one of Gus’s famous hamburger options, with fresh ground chuck and a side option of chips, fries or tater tots.
 Choose from a classic hamburger or cheeseburger, or make it a double.
 Branch out and try Gus’s Greek Burger, topped with feta cheese and oregano, but the cardinal rule at Gus’s is to never forget the homemade pickles.

 Served in an all-American diner set-up with a greek flare, Gus’s is a classic burger destination.
 With knick-knacks lining the walls and locals sitting at the counter, this long-time LaGrange favorite makes you feel like you are a part of the grill’s family.